hack-the-rat/free-code-camp/full-stack-developer-certification/responsive-web-design/html/forms-and tables/hotel-feedback-form/README.md

 Inside the `header` element, add an `h1` element.
 The `h1` element's text should be `Hotel Feedback Form`.

 Below your `h1` element, add a `p` element.
 The `p` element's text should be `Thank you for staying with us.
 Please provide feedback on your recent stay.`

+## Step 2

+Now, it is time to add the `main` element which represents the main content of the page.